luca-arts/AudioMocapExperiments/README.md

 # depth info extraction
 ## Introduction
 Depth Cam experiment notebook for PWO audio mocap.
-This is a notebook experiment aiding extraction of x/y/z positions of subjects from camera frames to help patial synchronization of audio and image in Ambisonic sound fields
+This is a notebook experiment aiding extraction of x/y/z positions of subjects from camera frames to help spatial synchronization of audio and image in Ambisonic sound fields

 ### Research questions